thorchain/Resources/Whitepapers/ASGARDEX/clp-implementation.md

 This solution results in a final price within 1% of the desired price, with premiums less than 20%.

-Arbitraging in this exact amount will remove the premium.

 ## Summary of Equations

 ### Onchain Equations: